AppsFlyer/donkey/README.md

 ```

 As you can see we added a `:routes` key to the options map used to initialise
 the server.
-A route is just a map that defines how and when a route should be
+A route is just a map that describes what kind of requests are
+handled at a specific resource address (or `:path`), and how to handle them.
+The
-handled.
-The only required key is `:handler`, which will be called when a
+only required key is `:handler`, which will be called when a request matches a
-request matches a route.
-In the example above we're saying that we would like
+route.
+In the example above we're saying that we would like any request to be
-any request to be handled by our handler function.
+handled by our handler function.

 Our handler is a Ring compliant asynchronous handler.
 If you are not familiar
 with the [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC)